What is electronic filing?

-Wisconsin forms and schedules can be electronically filed with the exception of a few.
-Please see "Can i use Wisconsin e-file" for a complete list of the forms and schedules that are not supported.
+- Wisconsin e-file: See the Can I use Wisconsin e-file? page for a complete list of the forms and schedules that are not supported in Wisconsin e-file.

 Is electronic filing completely paperless?

-- Print and/or save a copy of your return;
+- Print and/or save a copy of your return

-Form W-RA, you must submit required documents within 48 hours of your notification that the department has received your tax return.
+Note: If you claim homestead credit or one of the other credits or deductions listed on Form W-RA, you must submit required documents within 48 hours of your notification that DOR has received your tax return.

-- Submit them through the department's
+- Submit them through DOR's

 What payment alternatives are offered?

 Visit our Make a Payment page for payment options.